“…The big car finally slides to a stop in the cold, snowy darkness. She slams it into PARK, then closes her eyes.

 Still ducking down, she floors the BMW.
 Its engine responds immediately, winding up to redline with a muffled roar.

 The car, however, doesn’t move.
 Shit!
 She realizes that it’s still in PARK.
 She fumbles blindly for the shift lever, finds it and yanks it backward to DRIVE.
 The engine revs again- but the car still doesn’t move.
 The tires are just spinning in the snow.
 A yellow light flashes up in the instrument panel: “TRAC-TRAC-TRAC…”.
-The car is trying, but in such deep snow, traction is nonexistent… Even with—she hears Stoney say it— traction con-trol, zero-times-zero still equals zero.
+The car is trying, but in such deep snow, traction is nonexistent… Even with—she hears Stoney say it— traction con-trol.
+Zero-times-zero still equals zero.

 Realizing what she is trying to do, whoever-it-is shifts their aim to the BMW’s front end and begins to pummel it with as much fire as they’d put into the rear.
 The front door’s glass also blows inward, and she begins to feel snow skirling across her face as the fresh torrent of bullets punches hole after hole through the rest of the car’s front end.
 She hears a tire blow out.
 Hears a warning chime start to sound from the car’s dashboard.
-The still-racing engine begins to make a terrible hammering clank-sound, and then an acrid, oily smoke starts blowing in through the car’s heater vents.
+The still-racing engine begins to make a terrible, hammering clank-sound, and then an acrid, oily smoke starts blowing in through the car’s cabin vents.

 Then the shooting stops.
 Only for a moment, and probably just because whoever-it-is needs to change magazines, but it still stops.
 Just long enough for her to hear her father’s voice, one last time-